Blu-ray Review: The Lion King

 Visually, The Lion King looks consistently impressive with only a handful of moments here and there that really remind you that this is CGI.
 The attention to detail is excellent, and the way they’ve recreated some of the more iconic shots from the animated film is really cool.
 It’s not an easy thing to make animals look and behave like animals, and then still establish very human behaviours and motivations on top of it, but it feels effortless here.

 There’s a bit of a darker tone to this version that we appreciated.
-Scar feels more menacing, as do the hyenas where their leader now has a nastier disposition, and the comedic elements of her two main subordinates have been toned down.
-It’s not as big of a switch as The Jungle Book, where Shere Khan is violent to the point that smaller children could have nightmares, but it’s noticeable.
+Scar feels more menacing, as do the hyenas whose leader now has a nastier disposition, and the comedic elements of her two main subordinates have been toned down.
+It’s not as big of a switch as The Jungle Book, in which Shere Khan is violent to the point that smaller children could have nightmares, but it’s noticeable.

 It’s not a shot-by-shot remake, but The Lion King doesn’t stray far from the animated film, which feels like a missed opportunity for director Jon Favreau to put more of a stamp on his version.
 Yes, you had to play the hits — and the remade songs were fine, though we wouldn’t be surprised if they bothered long-time fans — but we would’ve gladly signed off on a little more with Mufasa or even Scar’s interactions with the pride (there’s a little bit added to Sarabi’s story, just not enough).